gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

 New instruments could introduce their own types of `Asterism` in the future.
 For example, one can imagine 1-_n_ star asterisms, asterisms with constraints on the max difference of target magnitude, etc.

+In the remaining sections we sketch out specific tasks with enough detail to get a sense of the amount of effort required assuming an implementation along the lines discussed so far.

 # Phase 1 / PIT Tasks

 ### P1 - Create `Asterism`

+_2 Days_

 Create the `Asterism` immutable class, schema definition, and smallest-circle base position calculation.
-(We’ll want to reuse the calculation in Phase 2 so it should be accessible.)
+(We’ll want to reuse the calculation in Phase 2 so it should be accessible.).
+At this point, we’re just adding the new class so there is no impact on existing code.

 ### P1 - Replace `Target` with `Asterism` in `Observation`

+_4 Days_

 In this step the schema, model and UI are made to work with `Asterism`s instead of `Target` but we still have not introduced any controls for adding multiple targets.